 Pro-Government strikes on M2 hospital, Aleppo, Syria

 There are a number of CCTV cameras in the hospital that are continuously on, capturing every strike.
-We locate each camera and its orientation in the building.
-We integrate footage from the CCTV cameras, handheld videos, and photographs within virtual space.
-Locating each video clip in space provides a tangible link between them, verifying their place and constructing their relation to each other.
+We located each camera and its orientation in the building in order to integrate footage from the CCTV cameras, handheld videos, and photographs within virtual space.
+Identifying the location of each video created a tangible connection between these media, which enabled us to verify the position and direction of each camera and situated it in relation to others.

-2016 was the most dangerous year for health workers in Syria (according to SAMS).
-SAMS verified 73 attacks in besieged Aleppo between June through December 2016.
-14 of those attacks targeted M2 on the following dates:
+SAMS estimates that 2016 was the most dangerous year for health workers in Syria.
+The group verified 73 attacks on medical facilities and personnel in besieged Aleppo between June and December 2016, fourteen of which targeted M2 on the following dates:

 June 3, 2016